 This implies the request was a problem.
 It makes people feel they have made an imposition.
 Try saying, "It was my pleasure," or "I'll be happy to take care of it ".
 This change will have a significant impact.

 Even the mention of a problem relating to a task given to you might not sound bad, but it does have a subconscious effect on the listener.
-Moreover, it shows a lack of commitment and makes you sound as if you are doing the other person's big favor.
+Moreover, it shows a lack of commitment and makes you sound like you are doing the other person's big favor.

 5) "I'm Going To Ask A Stupid Question" Or "This May Be A Silly Idea"